Ana Chevalier • Author • Playwright • Award-winning • Best-selling • ❤️ Coffee, Curries, Zombies • Ex-journalist • Search Engine Optimized Human

 Ana Chevalier: Writer By Trade (& Inclination)

-SUPERNOVA, by Ana Chevalier
+THE BUDDHA OF MONG KOK, by Ana Chevalier

 Ana honed her skills and passion for excellence in publishing, working with Canadian publishing moguls Conrad and Barbara Amiel Black at Hollinger, Inc. in downtown Toronto for several years.
 Until recently, Ana was focused on ghostwriting, authoring thought leadership, essays, articles, and Op-Eds appearing in publications such as Forbes, VICE, New York Times, The Guardian, and many others–in addition to books, workshops, and technical manuals.